-The lectures for the spring 2022 semester will be offered online and will be delivered asynchronously- this means that there will NOT be required attendance at Zoom sessions that occur at a specific time.
-Rather, the content will be delivered through the course management system and you will need your MSU NetID to login to the course from the D2L homepage (http://d2l.msu.edu).

-In D2L you will access online lessons, course materials, and additional resources.
+You will need your MSU NetID to login to the course from the D2L homepage to access our course materials (http://d2l.msu.edu).
+In D2L you will access online videos, course materials, and additional resources.
 Activities will include readings, quizzes, discussion forums, email, and other online activities.
 Links out to Google Classroom will also be available through D2L (for recitation submission).
-Although the lecture portion of this class is asynchronous, some of the recitation sessions are face-to-face and others are online.
-For those registered for the online recitation sessions, there are optional synchronous sessions that students can choose to attend for recitation completion.
-Further, this is not a self-paced course- that is, there will be assignments that are due at specific times throughout the week.
+This is not a self-paced course- that is, there will be assignments that are due at specific times throughout the week.
+Students that do not meet these deadlines will not earn credit for those assignments.